 - Political reasons

-Export.gov is the website you can check for an updated list of products that are in the prohibited and restricted lists in all countries around the world.
+Export.gov is the website you can check for an updated list of products that are on the prohibited and restricted lists in all countries around the world.

 How does ELEX WooCommerce DHL Shipping Plugin help with Customs Compliance?

 Print Correct Waybills

-ELEX WooCommerce DHL Shipping Plugin helps you print complete customs compliant documents for DHL Express from within your WooCommerce Dashboard.
+ELEX WooCommerce DHL Shipping Plugin helps you print complete customs-compliant documents for DHL Express from within your WooCommerce Dashboard.
 While you set up the plugin you enter all the information required to print customs compliant labels.
-The shipping address is taken from the address entered by customers at cart and checkout pages.
+The shipping address is taken from the address entered by customers at the cart and checkout pages.

 An incomplete shipping address may also cause unwanted problems like returns and refunds, so it’s good if you use address validation.
 A correct shipping address will also help the package cross the customs check with ease.
 Read why address validation is necessary for an error-free delivery!

 Along with this, you get to print commercial invoices for each package which are necessary for international deliveries.
 These commercial invoices include details like exporter, consignee, importer, order dates and time, bill of landing, list of products, HS Tariff, country of origin, package declared value, box dimension & weight and declaration from the sender.
 In other words, the commercial invoice printed through the plugin is ready to use the invoice and abides by the customs regulations.

-The entries in these commercial invoices are based on guidelines by DHL, who is a world leader in international logistics.
-So you if you have all the necessary information entered, you’ll get a correct commercial invoice.
+The entries in these commercial invoices are based on guidelines by DHL, which is a world leader in international logistics.
+So you if you have all the necessary information entered, you’ll get the correct commercial invoice.

 Include Special Services